finbourne/lusid-sdk-java/sdk/docs/RelationshipDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // RelationshipDefinitionsApi apiInstance = apiFactory.build(RelationshipDefinitionsApi.class);

         RelationshipDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(RelationshipDefinitionsApi.class);
         String scope = "scope_example"; // String | The scope of the specified relationship definition.
         String code = "code_example"; // String | The code of the specified relationship definition.
 Together with the domain and scope this uniquely   identifies the relationship definition.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the relationship definition.
 Defaults to return   the latest version of the definition if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // RelationshipDefinition result = apiInstance.getRelationshipDefinition(scope, code, asAt).execute(opts);

             RelationshipDefinition result = apiInstance.getRelationshipDefinition(scope, code, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {